enablebanking/open_banking_eidas_broker/README.md

 openssl genrsa -out client.key 4096
 ```

-And client CSR is generated the same way how it's not for the server.
+And client CSR is generated the same way how it's done for the server.

 ```bash
 openssl req -new -key client.key -out client.csr \